-For a project entering suspension, the TO is required to perform a cost true-up to ensure there are no outstanding project costs open against the project while it is in suspension.
+For a project with an agreement prior to the Transition Date and entering suspension, the TO is required to perform a cost true-up to ensure there are no outstanding project costs open against the project while it is in suspension.
 If a project is under suspension, a quarterly billing invoice form is not required.
+This will not apply to projects with agreements issued after the Transition Date because suspension is not an option in those agreements.